Sequencing the apple genome

 An Asian ancestor for apple

 This finding fits well with our current understanding of how the apple became domesticated.
 It is thought that Silk Route traders and their animals ate wild apples from Kazakhstan, helping them spread east to Europe and west to China.
-Programmes of domestication were then begun in these areas and eventually developed into selective breeding programmes.
+Programmes of domestication were then begun in these areas and eventually developed into programmes.

 For further information read the article The germplasm collection: a library of apples.